 Some West African cultures from which Black Americans came did practice matrilineality.
 Therefore, women did possess some influence in society and family life.
 Nevertheless, patriarchy dominated the economy, ideology, and government in precolonial Africa too.

 Nevertheless, people should read statistics Black marriage and motherhood with a grain of salt.
 A number of databases categorize women as single even when they live with their child’s father.
-Historically, surveys have not adequately captured non-married families, which Blacks have resided in for the better part of their time in the Americas.
+Historically, surveys have not adequately captured non-married families, which Black people have resided in for the better part of their time in the Americas.

 Therefore, starting with myth of Black matriarchy, society tends to mischaracterize the the experience of Black single mothers in America.
 Think twice before spreading this disinformation too!